hmnaik/smartbarn-mocap/README.md

 Use case : The script is useful to learn how to computer pose of pattern from marker positions and error.
 A valid comparioson with vicon pose is possible.
 If the object is defined well it should result in similar results both in vicon and custom pose compuration.
 Vicon does do some additional tricks and optimizations that we do not know and pose may differ.
 However, on good datasets it should not differ a lot.

 11. rwStreamOverNetwork:
-Example code: Closed-loop applications
-The file can be used to print the stream from remote computer using the VICON system.
+Example code: Closed-loop applications [ Requires active connection with VICON over network or their simulator ] The file can be used to print the stream from remote computer using the VICON system.
 The script provides and example on how to use the stream and extract data.
 The advantage is that the computer does not need to have vicon datastream wrapper installed.
 Note: The computer has to be connected to the live system via VPN i.e. both computers must be on the same network follow documentation on VICON Datastream SDK for latest information

 12. viconDataStreamReader:
-Example code: Closed loop applications
-The file is supposed to read the information coming from the vicon software through the datastream SDK.
+Example code: Closed loop applications [ Requires active connection with VICON over network or their simulator ] The file is supposed to read the information coming from the vicon software through their customized datastream SDK.
 According to the website the it is supported for windows OS.
 The vicon package must be installed.
 Follow documentation on VICON Datastream SDK for latest information

-Code overview:
+Overview of the coded :
 The code has following modules:
 1. VICON Data: Documentations for the SDK provided by vicon.
 2. VICON Application Examples: Each file is example of a specific task, each of these tasks are designed in a way that user learns to use the helper functions developed to access and process VICON data.
 Each file has comments in the beginning to explain the task.